 My marina owner had a lifetime of experience as a boater and all the resources of a marina to refit his boat and make it into a home.
 What do you have?

 Do you have enough money for the right boat, expenses you've planned and the unexpected bills that you don't see coming yet?

 Are you healthy enough for a lifestyle that can be physically demanding?
 Can you perform the basics of getting on and off the boat even in bad weather?

 Harold was in better shape than I was and he was about to retire.
-He knew he'd slow down eventually and planned some interior amenities to help him age in place, such as making the stairs easier to manage with handrails in a few extra, strategic spots.
-Of course, he took advantage of every nook and cranny for storage.
-And he made sure that cute little white dog would be comfy, too.
+He knew he'd slow down eventually and planned some interior amenities to help him age in place, such as making the stairs easier to manage with handrails in a few extra strategic spots.

 The liveaboard lifestyle is right for some but not all.
 The important thing is to find out what we want in our own hearts and then go for it.